Is My Cat Depressed? Signs to Look For in a Sad Cat

 How to Cheer Up a Cat

-Cats like routine.
-You probably realized that a while ago when your cat started waking you up at the same exact time every day.
-They like to get fed at the same time every day.
-They go to the bathroom around the same time every day.
-And they have their particular spots they enjoy spending time in each day.
+• Create a Routine: Cats like routine.
 That's why moving can be such a traumatizing experience for cats.
 Comfort them by making sure they are always fed at the same time and even start brushing them or playing with them at the same time every day.

-Sometimes cat owners forget that cats need exercise just like dogs.
+• Encourage Them to Play: Sometimes cat owners forget that cats need exercise just like dogs.
 Start setting aside time to play with them every day, whether it's throwing jingle balls down the hall or wiggling a ribbon in front of them.
-Try hiding treats around the room and watch your cat go sniffing around for them or try puzzle feeders that stimulate your cat's brain and increase your interaction with them.

-This is especially important if you brought a new pet into the home.
-While cats count the entire home as their territory, it can help them to have a specific space within the house to claim as their own.
-This is usually in the form of a tall cat tree or high up perches and cat shelves.
+• Give Them Their Own Territory: While cats count the entire home as their territory, it can help them to have a specific space within the house to claim as their own.
 This allows the cat to escape from dogs and children that can't climb that high up.
 It also gives them a sense of security, knowing they can watch what's going on from above.

-CBD product, short for Cannabidiol, is a non-psychoactive phytocannabinoid found in the hemp plant (basically meaning it won't get you or your cat high).
-CBD interacts with cannabinoid receptors found in every mammal's endocannabinoid system (ECS).
+• Catnip Spray and CBD Treats: CBD product, short for Cannabidiol, is a non-psychoactive phytocannabinoid found in the hemp plant (basically meaning it won't get you or your cat high).
+CBD interacts with cannabinoid receptors found in every mammal's (ECS).
 The CBD in Holistapet's vegan, natural, non-GMO cat treats may help balance your cat's mood.
 You can also add CBD oil to your cat's food.
 Our catnip spray with CBD is probably the fastest way to boost your cat's mood since many cats immediately become excited upon smelling it.

 Find More Cat Care Tips Here

 Cats can become emotional and at times even become sad and depressed.
 It's up to us to notice the symptoms and signs associated with feline depression.
-Paying close attention can help you spot any potential problem.
-Addressing any issues right away can help your cat quickly get back to normal.
-Remember to give your cat plenty of attention and create a proper routine for them.
+Paying close attention can help you spot any potential problem that makes your cat sad.
 If your kitty is feeling down and you can't seem to cheer them up in any way remember you can always go to the vet for help.
 Read more about Holistapet here.

 Leave a comment